kimptoc/wowactivityfeed/readme.txt

 -

 LATER
+- perhaps provide facebook/twitter integration/authentication so we get full control of posts...
 - numbers for last hour
 - number of actual/real results (is it calls less errors and non-mod?)
 - time of most real update